Director: Jia Zhangke

 Much like John Woo’s triad bromance, Bin champions notions of honor and fraternity, though he seems far more hesitant to resort to violence than the criminals of genre cinema.
 When a dispute breaks out between two of his peers, Bin swiftly deescalates the situation by invoking the image of deified Chinese general Lord Guan, and when a younger rival gang starts causing trouble, his response is surprisingly lenient.

 At the same time, when the other gang surrounds Bin and Qiao in a brutal ambush, Bin shows that he can more than hold his own in a fight.
-If the film’s first third plays to some extent like a tribute to classic Hong Kong crime films and the values they espoused, then this intense street brawl is where the homage reaches its culmination point as Jia goes all out to deliver what just might be one of the most bracing action scenes in recent years.
+If the film’s first third plays in part like a tribute to classic Hong Kong crime films and the values they espoused, then this intense street brawl is where the homage reaches its culmination point as Jia goes all out to deliver what just might be one of the most bracing action scenes in recent years.
 But like the momentary immersions into genre cinema that A Touch of Sin brought us, this escapist spectacle can’t possibly last, so when Qiao comes to her boyfriend’s rescue with gun in hand, her bold act of heroism lands her five years in prison.

 Once Qiao has come to the end of her sentence, she re-emerges in a new world that has moved on without her, and Bin himself has followed suit, leaving his devoted partner in the past along with his old sense of gangster loyalty.
 Though Qiao’s attempts to track down Bin show her to be a person of drive, resourcefulness, and intelligence, her journey feels nonetheless like a long and lonely fade into nothing.